ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 #### Optional

 If you wish to decorate your console log with colors, install the `coloredlogs` module by using pip: `pip install coloredlogs`.
-There have been issues with colored logs installation on Windows.
+There have been issues with `coloredlogs` installation on Windows.
 There are no alternative solutions for this at the moment.

 ### Installation